 Why aren’t we taking in every friendly, healthy stray cat found in the community?
 Let us explain.

 Some cats found outside are sick, injured, or abandoned.
+Some kittens are found outside without their mothers.
 They need help.
 And we need to save space and resources to help sick cats.
 The best way to do that is to keep healthy, safe, lost cats out of the shelter.

 Many of the cats people find in their neighborhoods aren’t in need of immediate help.
 Instead, they are: